nzdavidv/pages/pages/Cisco-3560.md

 I know I could use minicom and Ubuntu but honestly again Windows is just easier for some things.
 (In my Netgear stora blog I use minicom on the raspberry pi to connect to the stora console out of necessity).

 ## Factory reset the switch
-Probably I'm using the wrong words..
-I've never been a network engineer.. but first step was to wipe the config on the switch to start clean.
+Probably I'm using the wrong words..  but first step was to wipe the config on the switch to start clean.

 ```
 Loading "flash:c3560-ipbase-mz.122-35.SE5/c3560-ipbase-mz.122-35.SE5.bin"...@@@@                                 	@